Last Updated on August 28, 2024

 The treadwear rating is instrumental in assessing tire lifespan, allowing for better financial planning and inventory management.
 Traction ratings are indispensable for evaluating safety on wet surfaces, a critical factor for preventing accidents in adverse weather conditions.
 Temperature ratings give insights into a tire’s capacity to withstand the intense heat generated by the heavy loads and long drives characteristic of the trucking industry.

 However, it is essential to acknowledge the limitations of the UTQG system.
-While it provides a valuable framework, it does not include all variables of on-road tire performance, highlighting the need for a comprehensive approach that includes practical experience, manufacturer data, and technological advancements in tire design and materials.
+While it provides a valuable framework, it does not include all variables of on-road tire performance, highlighting the need for a comprehensive approach that provides practical experience, manufacturer data, and technological advancements in tire design and materials.

 Future Trends in Truck Tire Grading